-Unsecured inventory loans are designed to pay your supplier directly on your behalf.
-This way you can fulfill financial obligations while keeping your shelves stocked and your business’s reputation intact.
+Unsecured inventory loans are designed to pay your supplier directly on your behalf, allowing you to meet your financial obligations while keeping your shelves stocked and your business's reputation intact.

 How does unsecured inventory finance work?

 The "unsecured" part means that you don't need to provide security when applying for funding.
 Here's how it works:

 - The supplier ships the goods and you restock your inventory

 - You sell your goods and repay the lender

 Funding is usually granted with a director's guarantee and, depending on the lender, you can apply for up to $1 million.
 The repayment period is determined by how long it would take to sell your inventory.

 A shorter loan term may mean a higher interest rate, but if it's a small amount, it makes financial sense to repay quickly.
 Paying interest on a small loan over a longer period will eat away at profits.